Experience the real Kentucky with Wild Turkey at The Whiskey Jar

 Experience a taste of the real Kentucky with Wild Turkey at The Whiskey Jar – words Al Woods

 Old Fashioned week was created to celebrate the infamous whiskey cocktail and its rich classic history.
 So why don’t you immerse yourself in the American South as Wild Turkey, the official bourbon of Old Fashioned Week, invite you to attend their free event at the very best mixology bars in the UK and celebrate the world’s most popular cocktail?
-[Ref to competition in footer]
+Read on to win a place on the Old Fashioned masterclass.

 The Old Fashioned is a classic bourbon cocktail.
 The story goes a bartender at Pendennis Club in Louisville, Kentucky, first made the drink to honour Colonel James E. Pepper, a prominent bourbon distiller.
 He then took his recipe to the Waldorf-Astoria hotel bar in New York City and history was made.